Diane von Fürstenberg: Personal life

-At university, when she was 18, she met Prince Egon von Fürstenberg, the elder son of Prince Tassilo zu Fürstenberg (1903-1987), a German Roman Catholic prince, and his first wife, Clara Agnelli, an heiress to the Fiat automotive fortune and member of the Italian nobility.
-Married in 1969, the couple had two children, Alexander and Tatiana, who were born in New York City.
-She is now the grandmother of five, including Talita von Fürstenberg.
+At university, when she was 18, she met Prince Egon von Fürstenberg, the elder son of Prince Tassilo zu Fürstenberg, a German Roman Catholic prince, and his first wife, Clara Agnelli, an heiress to the Fiat automotive fortune and member of the Italian nobility.
+Married in 1969, the couple had two children, Alexander and Tatiana.
+She is grandmother of five, including Talita von Fürstenberg.

-The von Fürstenbergs' marriage, although unpopular with the groom's family because of the bride's Jewish ethnicity, was considered dynastic, and on her marriage she became Her Serene Highness Princess Diane of Fürstenberg.
-However, she lost any claim to the title following their separation in 1972 and divorce in 1983.
+The von Fürstenbergs' marriage, although unpopular with the groom's family because of her Jewish ethnicity, was considered dynastic, and on her marriage she became 'Her Serene Highness Princess Diane of Fürstenberg'.
+She lost any claim to the title following their separation in 1972 and divorce in 1983.

 In 2001, she married American media mogul Barry Diller.

 In 2009, Fürstenberg signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 sexual abuse case.

 On 28 February 2020, von Fürstenberg was made a Chevalier de la Légion d'honneur for her contributions to fashion, women's leadership, and philanthropy.
 She was presented the award by Christine Lagarde, president of the European Central Bank, in a ceremony at the Ministry of Europe and Foreign Affairs headquarters on the Quai d'Orsay.

 Details of her ancestry were included in the episode "Fashion's Roots" (season 6, 13 October 2020), of the PBS series Finding Your Roots.

+Fürstenberg owns the super-yacht Eos with her husband.
+It features a figurehead of von Fürstenberg sculpted by artist Anh Duong.
+She reportedly swims in the sea every morning for two hours, and hikes in the afternoons.
+She has travelled the world and claims to be "the world's lightest packer and always ready to go".